cisagov/ScubaGear/docs/configuration/parameters.md

 ## OutRegoFileName

-**OutRegoFileName** is the name of the JSON test results file that is created in the output folder, containing the raw Rego output.
+**OutRegoFileName** is the name of the JSON Rego output file that is created in the output folder, containing the raw policy evaluation output.

 | Parameter   | Value         |
 |-------------|---------------|